Cast Stone Precast Concrete columns

 Wet Cast

-Wet Cast as the name suggests produces structural products like heads and sills but is also used for slabs, beams and other similar products, that are for high exposure or structural situations where greater loads are required on the finished unit.
+Wet Cast as the name suggests produces structural products like heads and sills but is also used for San Francisco precast slabs, beams and other similar products, that are for high exposure or structural situations where greater loads are required on the finished unit.
 The Wet Cast also has the added advantage of specialist finishes with the use of special sand aggregates.

 Introduction to Cast Stone (wet cast and dry cast) Products

 Cast Stone is known by a variety of other names including art stone, reconstructed stone, reconstituted stone, artificial stone and manufactured stone.
 This defines cast stone as any material manufactured with aggregate and cementicious binder and intended to resemble in appearance, and be used in a similar way to, natural stone.
-Cast stone is either homogenous through out or consists of a facing material and backing concrete.
+San Francisco Cast stone is either homogenous through out or consists of a facing material and backing concrete.

 The method of production is split into two categories.